Close Menu

 WHAT IS ALZHEIMER’S DISEASE?

 Alzheimer’s disease is a brain condition that damages memory, thinking, and behavior.
 It progresses over time and makes it hard for you to lead a normal life and to work.
 Alzheimer’s disease is the leading cause of dementia.
-It accounts for almost 60-70% of all dementia cases.
-Learn more about other forms of dementia.
+It accounts for almost 60-70% of all cases.
+Learn about other forms of dementia.

 Alzheimer's disease word cloud

 Alzheimer’s disease causes abnormal protein deposits to grow in the brain.
 Amyloid plaques and neurofibrillary tangles are two important features of the disease.
 Amyloid plaques are clumps of amyloid protein that builds up between nerve cells.
-While neurofibrillary tangles are twisted fibers of the protein that build up within nerve cells.
+While the tangles are twisted fibers of the protein that build up within nerve cells.

 RISK FACTORS FOR ALZHEIMER’S DISEASE

-Several factors contribute to the risk of developing Alzheimer’s disease.
-Age is the main risk factor.
-For example, the chances of getting the disease increases after the age of 65.
 Family history also plays a strong role in whether you will develop the disease.
-Those individuals with close relatives who have had Alzheimer’s are at a higher risk.
-Certain genetic factors can also increase your chances of having the disease.
+Those individuals with close relatives who have Alzheimer’s are at a higher risk.
+Certain genetic factors can also increase your chances.

 Additionally, your gender may be a factor, as women are more likely than men to develop Alzheimer’s.
 Lifestyle choices, including heart health, physical activity, and diet, can also increase your risk.
 Conditions such as diabetes, high blood pressure, and head injuries may also contribute to your chances of developing Alzheimer’s disease.

-Famous individuals who have had Alzheimer’s disease include country music star Glen Campbell.
-He continued to perform his music while ill, but died from the disease in 2017.
+Famous individuals with Alzheimer’s disease include country music star Glen Campbell.
+He continued to perform his music while ill.
+But, he died from the disease in 2017.
 President Ronald Reagan also had Alzheimer’s disease.
-He claimed his memory problems from the disease kept him from remembering details about the Iran-Contra affair.
-Rita Hayworth and Tony Bennett are two other famous people who died from Alzheimer’s disease.
-Interestingly, Mr. Bennett had trouble carrying on conversations.
-But, he had no trouble with lyrics when he sang.
+He claimed he could not remember the details of the Iran-Contra affair.

 Justice Sandra Day O’Conner left the Supreme Court to care for her husband who had Alzheimer’s disease.
 She is the only Justice who ever left the Court to care for a spouse.
 For 15 years after Mr. O’Conner’s diagnosis, the couple carried on a normal life.
 But by early 2000, Mr. O’Conner could not be left alone.
-So, as the New York Times states, Justice O’Conner began bringing him to her chambers and he would spend the day sitting quietly in her office.
+So, as the New York Times states, Justice O’Conner began bringing him to her chambers.
+He would spend the day sitting quietly in her office.
 Sadly, Justice O’Conner died in 2023, also due to dementia.

 THE STAGES AND TREATMENT FOR ALZHEIMER’S DISEASE